 Potential Pitfalls to Watch

-- This approach demands tighter execution, focus, and emotional control than many strategies
+- These methods usually require tighter execution, sustained focus, and stronger emotional control than many broad approaches

 Top South African Forex Traders: Thomas Mthethwa